RohanMuthyala47/RISC-V/README.md

 # DMem:

-Our test program executes entirely out of the register file and does not require a data memory (DMem).
-But no CPU is complete without one.
-The DMem is written to by store instructions and read from by load instructions.
+The Data Memory is written to by store instructions and read from by load instructions.